-Particulars FY 2016-2017 FY 2017-2018 EV 2010 2010

-Total No. of Students AND DESCRIPTION OF THE PARTY OF FY 2018-2019

-No. of EWS Students 952 1,156 1,175

-55 91 112

-% of EWS students to total students 50/ 113

-to total students 5% 8% 10%
+Particulars FY 2016-2017 FY 2017-2018 FY 2018-2019 Total No. of Students 952 1,156 1,175 No. of EWS Students 55 91 113 % of EWS students to total students 5% 8% 10%

 While the school in its response mentioned that it takes admission under EWS category on the basis of list of admissions provided by the Directorate, it has not complied with the requirements of land allotment and should thus take comprehensive measures (including enhancement of EWS seats) to abide by the conditions of the land allotment letter issued by the Delhi Development Authority.